Dr. Georges Karam

 Group Vice Presidents

-Danny Kedar leads Sequans’ mobile computing & M2M/IoT business unit and has returned to Sequans after three years as CEO of Stylls (stylls.com) an internet company offering a unique photo book creation and sharing application.
+Danny Kedar leads Sequans’ IoT and Broadband Business Unit and has returned to Sequans after three years as CEO of Stylls (stylls.com) an internet company offering a unique photo book creation and sharing application.
 From 2009 to 2012, Danny was one of the founders/managers of Sequans’ newly established LTE division.
 In this position he was instrumental in the development of Sequans’ first LTE products.
 Prior to this, Danny was CEO of Dorfour, a company developing technology for LTE modems, which experience led directly to his affiliation with Sequans.
 Earlier in his career, Danny held positions including design engineer and marketing manager at companies including Agere Systems and Texas Instruments.
 Danny holds an engineering degree from Technion, Israel’s leading engineering school, and an MBA from Lehigh University, Pennsylvania, USA.

-Hugues Waldburger leads Sequans’ home & mobile router business unit.
+Hugues Waldburger leads Sequans’ Vertical and Strategic Business Unit.
 He joined Sequans in 2008 as vice president, product line management and then became vice-president, product and program management.
 From December 2003 to June 2008, Hugues was with Wavecom S.A., where he held several positions, including director of performance and validation, director of program management, and member of the steering committee.
 Prior to Wavecom, from June 2000 to November 2003, he led the product integration program for cable networks at Pacific Broadband Communications, which was acquired by Juniper Networks in 2001.
 Earlier, Hugues held technical management positions for embedded systems with the electronics group, Thales.
 Hugues has more than 25 years of experience in embedded systems and technology.